EntilZha/entilzha.github.io/content/pages/about.md

 ### Avalanche Education

 As a bilingual avalanche safety instructor, I have taught hundreds of students throughout Idaho, Oregon, California, Colorado, Argentina, and Chile how to safely enjoy backcountry skiing and riding.
 In my [blog](https://www.pedro.ai/blog) I've posted several of my lectures and written on [snowgeek.org](https://snowgeek.org) as well.
+Fun fact: I got my nickname "Pinguino" while teaching in Argentina (e.g., the favicon for my site is a penguin).